oskarkorczak/algebraic-structures-auto-proving/README.md

 ## Algebraic Structures
-Below structures can be found in the code.
+Most prominent algebraic structures are listed below and have their proofs in the code.

 ### [Grupoid (aka Magma)][magma]